 Why do I need this test?

-You may have this test if a police officer thinks you of driving under the influence.
+You may need this test if a police officer thinks you are driving under the influence.

 A breath test, or analysis, gives faster results, but a blood test is more accurate.

 You or your child may also have this test if your healthcare provider suspects alcohol

 poisoning.
 Teens and youth are at particular risk for binge drinking.
 This can cause

 alcohol poisoning.
 If an adult or child comes to the ER unconscious, or appears drunk

 or disoriented, this test is used to find the ethanol concentration in the blood.

 What other tests might I have along with this test?